 - Hit the gym shortly after waking.

 “Anytime you start to feel frustrated, ask yourself this question: ‘What’s the story I’m telling myself here, and how could I tell a more hopeful and empowering story about this same set of facts?’”
-Schwartz said.
+Schwartz wrote.

-9. Manage and limit multitasking.
+9. Manage and Limit Multitasking

 Neuroscientist Earl Miller believes multitasking won’t solve problems.

-Fortunately, working smarter allows for more productive work to be completed in a shorter time span and with a better work ethic.
-So the next time you start feeling stressed with deadlines at work, consider following these nine steps to work smarter.
+Fortunately, working smarter allows for the completion of more productive work in a shorter time span and with a better work ethic.
+So the next time you start feeling stressed with deadlines at work, consider following these nine steps.